 - Attend a financial aid workshop.

 - Complete the Free Application for Federal Student Aid (FAFSA).
 All students must submit the FAFSA to be considered for any financial assistance including the Stafford Loan.
-The application for the school year 2013-14 is available in December.
-Complete and submit the FAFSA as soon as possible after January 1.
+The application for next fall will be available in October.
+Complete and submit the FAFSA as soon as possible after October 1.

 - Complete and return CSS Profile application in the fall if applying to a college using this system.